EricZimmerman/KapeFiles/README.md

 ## 1. Generated a unique GUID for the target or module
 ## 2. Place the file in the appropriate sub-folder in Targets or Modules.
 Use 'Misc' of a better categories does not exist
-## 3. Verified KAPE parses the target or module cleanly via kape.exe --tlist or kape.exe --mlist.
-Check for any reported errors and correct as necessary
+## 3. Verified KAPE parses the target or module cleanly via kape.exe --tlist . or kape.exe --mlist .
+(Check for any reported errors and correct as necessary)

 Thanks!!!